High-Level Rust: Getting 80% of the Benefits with 20% of the Pain

 The approach is:

-We do lose some perf from this approach but it's in the ballpark of 30% or less unless we're doing some of these clones in super hot paths.
-If you do have a hot path / perf critical area, you can typically optimize those away by switching them over.
+We do lose some perf from this approach but it's in the ballpark of 10-30% depending on how frequently you're doing these clones.
+If you do have a hot path / perf critical area, you can typically optimize those away by switching them over to mutations.

-I'll note that this approach adds in some extra mental overhead in terms of remembering to use immutable structures / primitives / Arc everywhere you can to allow for less expensive clones - that's a real cost and not something the type system is helping with unfortunately.
+I'll note that this approach adds in some extra mental overhead in terms of remembering to use immutable structures / primitives / Arc everywhere you can to allow for less expensive clones.
+That's a real cost you don't typically pay in GC languages (other than limit data / clones in frequency / size) and not something Rust's type system is currently helping with (both expensive and cheap clones are just .clone()).
 And expensive clones are very bad in Rust because they're all deep clones so some inefficient ones in hot paths can easily tank your perf down below that of other compiled languages like F# / C#.
-(I see there are some alias proposals to help with this and I'm putting together a package to to allow the type system to point these out to prevent myself from repeatedly making this mistake).
+(I see there are some alias proposals to help with this and I'm putting together a package to allow the type system to point these out to prevent myself from repeatedly making this mistake).

 Next